Helping your teen deal with graphic content

 • unable to focus or to sleep.

-There are a bunch of reasons why heavy content can affect someone in these ways.
+There are a bunch of reasons why heavy or sensitive content can affect someone in these ways.
 It might remind them of a past traumatic experience, or change their view of the world, or challenge their personal values.

 Stay up to date with the media and pop culture